 The first few years of the organization focused on building the farm and our programs.
 The farm included raised beds for vegetables, greenhouses, a small aquaponics system, teaching tents, meditation spaces, chickens, bees, and milking goats.
 We used every square inch we could, even growing food in soil piled directly onto concrete.

 Our first fellowship launched in the summer of 2011.
 Summer camp began with 30 campers that same year.
 Our weekly Free-Farm Stand opened in the summer of 2012.
-Shabbat, holiday celebrations, and other public programs began drawing hundreds of weekly visitors to our campus.
+Shabbat, holiday celebrations, and other community programs began drawing hundreds of weekly visitors to our campus.
 The seeds of community were sprouting.

 We always knew our time on Parker Street would be limited, so we built our farm campus there with relocation in mind.
 Our office building was a trailer on wheels.
 Our growing beds were built on moveable pallets.
 Our program and play structures were all designed for easy take-down and rebuild.